alessiakz/INFO550_Final_Project/README.md

 # INFO 550 Final Project - COVID-19 Around the World

+This project was created for the INFO 550 course.
+The data set is from "Our World in Data".

 ## How to Generate Final Report

 To generate the final report, either run the 03_render.R code from RStudio, or type "make" it the GitBash terminal.